Tim Russ: Acting

-In 1995, Russ co-wrote the story for the Malibu Comics Star Trek: Deep Space Nine #29 and 30, with Mark Paniccia.
+In 1995, Russ co-wrote the story for the Malibu Comics Star Trek: Deep Space Nine No. 29 and 30, with Mark Paniccia.
 Russ performed voice acting roles as Tuvok for the video games Star Trek: Voyager – Elite Force and Star Trek: Elite Force II.
 Russ is the director and one of the stars of the fan series Star Trek: Of Gods and Men, the first third of which was released in December 2007, with the remaining two-thirds released in 2008.

 Russ's character's name D. C. Montana in The Highwayman was a reference to Trek writer D. C. Fontana.

 In 1990, he appeared in an episode of Freddy's Nightmares.

 Russ directed and co-starred in Star Trek: Renegades, and in both 2013 and 2014 reprised his role as the voice of Tuvok in the massively multiplayer online game Star Trek Online.